 10th Decile Project

 The Economic Roundtable Team is one of four groups working on homelessness selected to receive a national Social Innovation Fund grant underwritten by the Corporation for National and Community Service.
-The grant was awarded through our intermediary, the Corporation for Supportive Housing (CSH).
+The grant was awarded through our intermediary, the Corporation for Supportive Housing (CSH) as part of its SIF Intitiative taking place in Los Angeles, San Francisco, Washtenaw County, Michigan and statewide in Connecticut.
 The Roundtable team of five key partners and a total of 38 hospitals, clinics, housing providers, and homeless service providers is identifying 107 high-need, high-cost homeless individuals in hospitals and clinics and providing them with immediate, ongoing, affordable housing with services.
 This project builds on Economic Roundtable research, a pilot project initiated in partnership with CSH, and service delivery teams created by CSH's Los Angeles office.

 Temporary Housing Partners